CNN names Mark Thompson, former BBC and New York Times executive, as its new leader

 Licht was let go after a stormy 13 months that saw CNN fall well behind Fox News and MSNBC in popularity, with opinionated news connecting more with viewers in a politically polarized time.
 He had encouraged CNN to find a middle ground and flex its newsgathering muscles.

-He was doomed at the end by a damning Atlantic magazine profile that showed his failure to connect with many employees, many loyal to his predecessor, Jeff Zucker.
+He was doomed at the end by a damning magazine profile in The Atlantic that showed his failure to connect with many employees, many loyal to his predecessor, Jeff Zucker.
 Zucker was pushed out in February 2022 after failing to disclose to his bosses a romantic relationship with a fellow network executive.

 CNN also fired two popular prime-time hosts over the past two years, Chris Cuomo and Don Lemon, the latter after an ill-fated move to a new morning show.